syncfusion-content/blazor-docs/blazor/datagrid/batch-editing.md

 ```

-## How to perform bulk changes using a method in batch mode
+## How to perform bulk changes using a method

 To perform bulk changes, including adding, editing, and deleting records, you can utilize the [ApplyBatchChangesAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ApplyBatchChangesAsync) method.
 This method streamlines the process of updating new, edited, and deleted records within the current page of the Grid.
 It is primarily designed to efficiently apply bulk changes all at once.